 My name is [Your name], and I’m a [job title] with [Company].
 I really admire your [work/experience] with [outlet].
 I’m interested in finding out more about [area] myself and was hoping you’d be willing to provide some insights from your experience.

-If you’re open to it, I’d love to buy you a cup of coffee sometime soon so I can ask you some questions and learn more about you and your [journey/career path].
+If you’re open to it, I’d love to buy you a cup of coffee sometime soon or jump on a zoom call if it’s more convenient for you, so I can ask you some questions and learn more about you and your [journey/career path].

 I understand your schedule may be busy, so I’m also happy to pass along some questions via email if that’s easier for you.